google/vk-layer-for-rust/CONTRIBUTING.md

 ### Test

-Just run `cargo test`.
+`cargo-nextest` is the recommended way to run the test.
+Run `cargo nextest run` to run all tests.
+This is how CI runs the tests.

+`cargo test` is also supported.
 However, `cargo +nightly test -Z panic-abort-tests` is nicer because the library is supposed to be built with `panic="abort"`.

+[`cargo-llvm-cov`](https://github.com/taiki-e/cargo-llvm-cov) [with `cargo-nextest`](https://nexte.st/book/test-coverage.html#llvm-cov) is used to generate the code coverage info.
+To generate the `lcov` coverage file locally under `target/lcov.info`, run `cargo llvm-cov nextest --lcov --output-path target/lcov.info`.